mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 {{"demo": "SuccessDivThemeToken.js", "hideToolbar": true }}

-If you try to inspect it, you will see that the color style has a direct hex value, that comes from some theme token:
+If you inspect it, you will see that the color style has a direct hex value that comes from the theme token:

 ```html
 <div style="color: #2e7d32;">...</div>